 Student Rights and Responsibilities

-- The right to an environment in the residence halls, academic buildings, and other areas on campus which will be as conducive as possible to study and serious inquiry;
+The right to an environment in the residence halls, academic buildings, and other areas on campus which supports the possibility for study and serious inquiry

-- The responsibility for knowing that each student’s conduct reflects not only upon the student but also upon the institution and the members of the community and that conduct must be judged accordingly.
+The responsibility for knowing that each student’s conduct reflects not only upon the student but also upon the university and the members of the community

-- Responsibility to help maintain a safe environment by reporting suspicious/concerning/dangerous behavior to university officials.
+The responsibility to help maintain a safe environment by reporting suspicious, inappropriate, or dangerous behavior to University employees

 For further information on student conduct policies please refer to the current Student Handbook and Planner in the print or web edition.